bi3mer/crossword/README.md

 # Crossword

 A [raylib](https://www.raylib.com/index.html)-based crossword game where the puzzle adapts to you.
+You can play [online here.](https://bi3mer.github.io/crossword/)

 ## Install Dependencies